Azure/aace/end-to-end-solutions/kma/readme.md

 + Power BI dashboard
 + Suggestions while you type, for a web-search-like experience.
 + Simple deployment, a single PowerShell command
-+ Architecture Diagram Visio file, free to be shared and customize
++ Architecture Diagram Visio file, free to be shared and customized

 ## How to use KMA v1.0